LearnToRunFast/CS_Notes/Docker/dokcer.md

 2. Create a temporary container from the base image and run the **commands from component step 2** on that container and create **new image** (will be cached at somewhere for future use).
 If the commands order of component step 2 is different, the cache will no longer works.
 3. Create a new temporary container from the **previous new image**, the **command from component step 3** will be store start up command.
 Create the final image.

-**Limiataion:** Host on Linux machine only, when they get install on windows or Mac, a linux Virtual Machine required to run docker.
+**Limitation:** Host on Linux machine only, when they get install on windows or Mac, a Linux Virtual Machine required to run docker.

 By running command `docker run hello-world`, docker will